 Making something brings an authenticity to my role as an educator using art and tinkering as a pathway to development.

 I create art, photograph people, make videos, build interactive sculptures, and I love to make a mess.

-I live in San Francisco and work with kids and families on both coasts of the U.S. and occasionally internationally.
+I live in Santa Cruz and work with kids and families on both coasts of the U.S. and occasionally internationally.